-In case you didn’t notice how much we endorse PureVPN throughout this article, let me explain why we do:
+In case you didn’t notice how much we endorse NordVPN throughout this article, let me explain why we do:

-- You can pay with random gift cards, PayPal, credit card, debit card, and anonymous crypto –paying with a nameless gift card or crypto is a great way to keep your name away from your browsing history
+- You can pay with random gift cards you can buy with cash, PayPal, credit card, debit card, and anonymous crypto –paying with a nameless gift card or crypto is a great way to keep your name away from your browsing history

 - They don’t store any browsing data, so if subpeona’d, they won’t roll over on you

 - They work on our Android TV, they’ve got an app for that unlike Private Internet Access